bmonninkhof/nl.novy.intouch/README.md

 ### TODO

-- Send additional commands when speed level is set to `off` or `POWER level`
 - Flow conditions
 - Keep track of `Auto-Stop` timeout (security measure, hood (not light) is turned off after 3 our of inactivity)
 - Keep track of `POWER level` timeout => reduced to speed level 3 after 6 minutes